 While there are many various forms of poker to choose from, we recommend starting with No-Limit Texas Hold'em because it is the most popular and easiest to find online.
-It also means that it's the most talked-about game on online poker forums like ours and that there's a wealth of information accessible to help you master the game.
+It also means that it's the most talked-about game on online poker forums like ours and that there's a wealth of information about online poker strategy guide accessible to help you master the game.

 This step can entail taking notes on your opponents during the game as well as off-table study sessions with your teammates.
 Many sites also let you "color code" your opponents, which allows you to categorize them in a rapid, visually appealing way that makes it easy to identify their playing type.

 This way, if you run against the same player again later in the tournament (or even in a different tournament altogether in the future, which is extremely accurate and relevant on smaller sites), you'll already have information to help you make decisions against them.